Everything you need to know about digital signatures

 What is an advanced electronic signature?

 The advanced electronic signature (AES) offers more security and greater conclusiveness than the EES.
 It requires additional authentication steps, such as verifying the signing person via an SMS code.
 The AES is legally binding and suitable for documents with a calculable liability risk that do not require a statutory written form.
-Its advantage lies in its higher conclusiveness and security compared to the EES.
+Its advantage lies in its higher conclusiveness and security compared to the SES.

 When do we need the AES?